Dynamic generation of GHZ states with coupled charge qubits: Model and entanglement quantifiers

 \section{Model and entanglement quantifiers}

 In this section, we present the physical system considered, its model Hamiltonian, and a summary of the entanglement quantifiers.
-Our model consists of a three-qubit system, codified in charged quantum dots.
+We begin with a model consisting of a three-qubit system, codified in charged quantum dots.
+A sketch of this particular physical system is shown in Fig.~\ref{fig:expsetup}.
 Each qubit is encoded in the electronic states of a double dot molecular structure~\cite{Hayashi03}.
-By attaching particle reservoirs to the molecules, the system can be initialized in a configuration of charge, on demand.
+By attaching particle reservoirs to the molecules, the system can be initialized in some specific charge configuration, on demand.
 Additionally, Coulomb interaction between molecules is considered at least for first neighbors~\cite{Shinkai09,Fujisawa11}.
 This kind of multiple dots structure has been experimentally explored in the last two decades~\cite{Fujisawa98,Ka2020}.

-A sketch of the physical system is shown in Fig.~\ref{fig:expsetup}.
-The six quantum dots are actually built at the intersection of two semiconductors of different band gaps (e.g. GaAs/AlGaAs), which sustains a two-dimensional electron gas (2DEG).
+Charged quantum dots are actually built at the intersection of two semiconductors of different band gaps (e.g. GaAs/AlGaAs), which sustains a two-dimensional electron gas (2DEG).
 The QDs are then delimited by spatial confinement obtained by the action of negative biased voltages on gate electrodes at the top of the 2DEG.
 Additionally, some extra gates couple the system with electronic reservoirs (not shown in the scheme): a source provides electrons to enter in the system and a drain withdraw charges, in a process that permits, for example, measurements of the current through each qubit.
 Extra electrodes attached at various points of the system are also used to attain a fine control of the physical parameters of tunneling, $V_{ij}$, and electronic energies, $E_i$, by simply varying gate voltages~\cite{Kouwenhoven91,Fujisawa98,Hayashi03,Shinkai09}.

 We consider a closed system that is already initialized in one of the eight possible states for three qubits.
 We assume that the system is in the Coulomb blockade regime, where only a single electron per qubit is allowed.
 Our model Hamiltonian is written in second quantization as